FendiJatmiko/terryK/README.md

 3. fire up mongodb. .with mongodb standard port which is `27017`
 4. then issue comman `npm run dev` in the command line

+ ## to use the program, assuming command `npm run dev` is running successfully . .

+ `curl localhost:3000/v1/{instagramUser}`

+  for example : `curl localhost:3000/v1/bringmethehorizon`